Wormwood Acres – Motel Room – Morning

 “You idiots!”
 Dawn breathed.
 “Don’t you watch the Discovery Channel?
 Or go to the movies?”

-By now the creature was nearing six feet tall.
-Lorinda's eyes popped in horrified recognition.
-"Oh hell!"
-She headed for the exit and did Dawn.
+By now, the creature was nearing six feet tall.
+Lorinda’s eyes popped in horrified recognition.
+“Oh hell!”
+She headed for the exit, as did Dawn.

 “That,” was Dawn’s parting shot, “is a velociraptor!”